Corporate governance practices.

 As a company with a premium listing on the London Stock Exchange, we are required by the UK Listing Authority to disclose our compliance with the UK Corporate Governance Code (the Code).
 We must also explain any non-compliance.

-Our Board believes that the Company was compliant with the 2016 Code throughout the 2018 financial year, with the exception of the interim change in status for Sir Adrian Montague from Non-Executive Chairman to Executive Chairman from 9 October until the appointment of Maurice Tulloch as our new Group Chief Executive Officer (Group CEO) on 4 March 2019.
-As a result, the Company was non-compliant with Provision A.2.1 of the 2016 Code for this interim period.
-Details of our compliance with the Code, during the preceding year, are set out in the Corporate Governance section of our Annual Report and Accounts.
+The Board believes that the Company was compliant with the Code throughout the financial year under review, except for a period of non-compliance with Provision 9 of the Code from 9 October 2018 to 4 March 2019 when Sir Adrian Montague assumed the role of Executive Chairman.
+Following the appointment of Maurice Tulloch as Group Chief Executive Officer (Group CEO) on 4 March 2019, Sir Adrian reverted to his former position as Non-Executive Chairman.
+Details of our compliance with the Code, during the preceding year, are set out in the Directors and Corporate Governance section (PDF 162KB) of our Annual Report and Accounts.

 Our directors are responsible to shareholders for: